ulfschneider/ulf.website/content/posts/2024-03-15-toggles-suck.md

 <figure>
 <img src="/img/accessibility/toggle-microsoft-outlook.png">
-<figcaption>The screenshot is taken from web-version of Microsoft Outlook.
+<figcaption>The screenshot is taken from the web-version of Microsoft Outlook.
 Can you tell which of the two toggles is on and which one is off?</figcaption>
 </figure>

 > ==Toggles fail to convey their current status without making users think!== They also have very poor accessibility for users with disabilities.
 They are used inconsistently across the web, and they don’t have native HTML support.
 Use checkboxes or radio groups instead.